Learn more about climate change and possible global emissions pathways.

 WRI analysis finds that Tennessee can reduce its CO2 emissions 41 percent below 2011 levels by 2020.
 These reductions would meet or exceed ambitious EPA power plant emissions standards.

 The CAIT 2.0 Country GHG emissions collection applies a consistent methodology to create a six-gas, multi-sector, and internationally comparable data set for 186 countries.
 CAIT 2.0 enables data analysis by allowing users to quickly narrow down by year, gas, country/state, and sector.

-Learn more about the global carbon budget from our new infographic.
+Learn more about the global carbon budget.

-This map shows the average exposure of water users in each country to baseline water stress, the ratio of total withdrawals to total renewable supply in a given area.
-A higher percentage means more water users are competing for limited water supplies.
+This map shows the average exposure of water users in each river basin to water stress, the ratio of total withdrawals to total renewable supply in a given area.
+A higher percentage means more water users are competing for limited supplies.

 UNFCCC Annex I and Non-Annex I Emissions from 1990 - 2010 This data is excluding Land Use Change and Forestry.